 Truth be told, many Christians would have to say the same thing about their Christian growth.
-Oh, the promise they showed when they were young!
+Oh, they showed so much promise when they were young!
 They went to church.
 They studied the Bible.
 They prayed.
 They gave.
 They witnessed.
 They lived lives of holiness.
 But then they got older and ran into some trouble.

 When conflict within the church caused them to become disillusioned, they stopped attending.
 When differing doctrinal interpretations made studying the Bible harder, they gave up on it.
 When their prayers weren’t answered to their satisfaction, they quit praying.
 When their financial situation took a downturn, they eliminated their giving.
 When they saw no fruit from their witnessing, they hushed.
 When God didn’t seem to reward their life of holiness, they turned to worldly pursuits and pleasures.

 Christian friend, does any of this description fit you?
 If it does, I urge you to find your way back to the fellowship you once had with Jesus.
 And, please, work on the fellowship before you start working on the service.
-If you can get the fellowship where it needs to be, the service will inevitably flow, but service without fellowship just becomes drudgery.
-Try to rediscover the simple, childlike faith that you once had, a faith that was sincerely shown even in those classic rhyming prayers:
+If you can get the fellowship where it needs to be, the service will inevitably flow.
+By contrast, service without fellowship just becomes drudgery.
+Therefore, you should strive to rediscover the simple, childlike faith that you once had, a faith that was shown even in those classic rhyming prayers:

 “God is great, God is good.
 Let us thank Him for our food.
 By His hands we all are fed.
 Thank you, Lord, for daily bread.
 Amen.”